|

 “What?
 What are the odds someone else cast something I was reading?”

-“My gut says five percent.
-Don’t forget that moth was watching you, and those cult members knew how to find you.”
+“My gut says eight percent.
+Don’t forget that the moth was tracking you.
+It may have been the way those cult members found you.”

 Damn, I hadn’t thought of that.
-But he doesn’t know that Hellie is a mix of Nightshade and Shellie.
-So it’s one hundred percent.
+But he doesn’t know that Hellie is Shellie and Nightshade.
+So I know.
+It’s one hundred percent.

 “By chance, did anything strange happen before summoning Hellie?”